 Metrics & Dimensions

-Metrics and dimensions are collected or derived from network data (flow, SNMP, BGP, etc.), stored in the Kentik Data Engine (KDE), and used in the portal (and Kentik APIs) as group-by and filtering parameters in Kentik queries.
+Metrics and dimensions, collected or derived from network data (flow, SNMP, BGP, etc.), are stored in the Kentik Data Engine (KDE) and used in the portal and APIs for group-by and filtering in queries.
 Metrics and dimensions are discussed in the following topics:

 About Metrics

-A metric is a combination of a unit (e.g. a bit) with a method of calculation (e.g. average per second) to create a quantifiable measurement (average bits/second).
-In Kentik, metrics represent measurements made on flows, which are used for counts, rankings (e.g. in a top-X list), and thresholds (e.g. in alerting).
+A metric combines a unit (e.g., bit) with a calculation method (e.g., average per second) to form a quantifiable measurement (e.g., average bits/second).
+In Kentik, metrics measure flows for counts, rankings (e.g., top-X lists), and thresholds (e.g., alerting).

 Notes:

-- Some metrics that are stored as part of the flow records in KDE may be used as dimensions (see Per-flow Metrics.
+- Some flow record metrics in KDE can be used as dimensions (see Per-flow Metrics.

 Metrics in the Portal